gespinosa28/PacMen/README.md

 ## Usage

 * Click on `Add PacMan` button to add as many PacMan as you like.
-* Click on `Start Game` buttom to make the PacMen move.
+* Click on `Start Game` button to make the PacMen move.

 [[to top ⬆️]](#pacmen-exercise)

 ---
 ## Future work

 * Change the direction of the PacMan image when bouncing on the borders of the screen.
-Then PacMan should be looking to the direction of movement, whether is to the right or to the left direction.
+PacMan should then look in the same direction headed; either to the right or to the left of the screen.
-* Alternate between images of PacMan with the mouth open and close.
+* Alternate between images of PacMan with its mouth open and mouth closed.
-* Improve the look and feel of the webpage by changing the background color, and also by repositioning and changing the style of the buttons.
+* Improve the look and feel of the webpage by changing the background color, and also repositioning and changing the style of the buttons.

 [[to top ⬆️]](#pacmen-exercise)